 Other Fields.
 Quantity, notes, codes, and financial fields should be changed to reflect the previous and revised values.
 The payment schedule should be adjusted accordingly.

-C6.7.4.
+C6.7.5.
 Request for Exceptions to Policy.
 IA policy offices must send all Exception to Policy (ETP) for case modification and amendment requests through the following email address: dsca.ncr.dsca-spp.mbx.etp@mail.mil mailbox.
 Requests for financial policy exception related to prior year adjustment should be sent to dsca.ncr.dbo.mbx.prior-year-requests@mail.mil, and case closure sent to dsca.ncr.dbo.mbx.case-closure-requests@mail.mil.
-DSCA (SPP/EPA) will coordinate ETP requests with the appropriate DSCA stakeholders and reply to ETP requests submitted via email within ten business days of receiving a complete ETP request.
+DSCA (Office of Strategy, Plans, and Policy, Execution Policy and Analysis Directorate (SPP/EPA)) will coordinate ETP requests with the appropriate DSCA stakeholders and reply to ETP requests submitted via email within ten business days of receiving a complete ETP request.
 DSCA (SPP/EPA) will provide ETP determinations to the IA by email and enter a DSAMS case remark.
 General Officer/Flag Officer/ Senior Executive Service (SES)-level requests or ETP appeals submitted via formal correspondence are staffed with the DSCA Director, who will respond accordingly to the requester.
 ETP appeals must be submitted fifteen business days after receipt of denial notification.
 DSCA will consider ETPs on a case-by-case basis, in accordance with legal requirements, when SAMM guidance is not established.

 1. LOR, meeting minutes, or email from the foreign purchaser requesting the ETP; and,